Watch CBS News

 Frisch lost to Boebert two years ago by 546 votes and his concession didn't come until 10 days after Election Day.
 A few months after the tight race he announced he would be running for Congress again.
 He was unopposed in the Democratic primary.

 Hurd traveled to Denver for a conversation with CBS News Colorado Political Reporter Shaun Boyd about his campaign.
-One of the questions Boyd asked was about take on big government, an issue many rural Coloradans he hopes to represent have concerns about.
+One of the questions Boyd asked was about his take on big government, an issue many rural Coloradans he hopes to represent have concerns about.

 "What role do you think the government should have in establishing workplace policies?
 Sick leave, paid family and medical leave?"
 Boyd asked.

-"In Colorado we've had a dramatic overreach, particularly on the state level," Hurd said.
-"I will tell you as somebody that represented the small business community -- I was a small business owner in Grand Junction, was chairman of the board of the Grand Junction Area Chamber of Commerce -- I see how bad government regulations hurt small business.
+"In Colorado, we've had a dramatic overreach, particularly on the state level," Hurd said.
+"I will tell you as somebody that represented the small business community -- I was a small business owner in Grand Junction, was chairman of the board of the Grand Junction Area Chamber of Commerce -- I see how bad government regulations hurt small business."

 Republican Jeff Hurd speaks about his campaign for Colorado Congressional District 3 21:41

-"And I know they're well meaning and intended, but a lot of these -- particularly state regulations, but also federal regulations -- hurt small businesses, make it harder for them to succeed and thrive.
+"And I know they're well-meaning and intended, but a lot of these -- particularly state regulations, but also federal regulations -- hurt small businesses, make it harder for them to succeed and thrive.
 And so I think letting small businesses make those decisions and be competing with each other and providing additional benefits as part of that competitive process is much better than just having a top-down government solution with our state or federal government dictating ... every single benefit that we need to provide to employees."

 Frisch also accepted the invitation for an interview with Boyd in Denver, and she posed the same question to him.

 "I'm pro-worker and pro-union and pro-labor," Frisch said.
 "And I think one of the interesting things that's happened over the past decade or so is (we are) just starting to see Republicans, not just Democrats, trying to figure out how to support the workforces.
-That is the lifeblood of where we are as American people.
+That is the lifeblood of where we are as American people."

 Democrat Adam Frisch speaks about his campaign for Colorado Congressional District 3 27:26